productinfo/essentials-carousel-path/README.md

 ShinobiEssentials Conveyor Belt Carousel (Objective-C)
 =====================

 This project demonstrates how to build a custom Carousel which imitates a conveyor belt, and attempts to reproduce the effect of the iOS7 Safari tabs screen (which you can see in action [here](http://www.apple.com/ios/ios7/)).
+There's an accompanying [blog post](http://www.shinobicontrols.com/blog/posts/2013/07/15/customizing-your-carousel-path/) explaining how the custom carousel path works.

 ![Screenshot](screenshot.png?raw=true)